 Earn a Master of Science in Leadership

 The Master of Science in Leadership, offered by the Colangelo College of Business, provides an in-depth study of senior-level business skills combined with the ethical principles of servant leadership.
-This leadership degree empowers candidates to gain self-confidence in their leadership styles.
+This master’s in leadership degree empowers candidates to gain self-confidence in their leadership styles.
 It examines the core principles of communication, team-leading and ethical practices in business.

 Explore the fundamentals of how to inspire and lead others through established, modern theories and research.
 You’ll benefit from the input of the diverse viewpoints of your professional peers, under the skillful guidance of instructors who are experts in their fields.